mainmatter/mainmatter.com/src/posts/2022-11-17-sending-emails-from-the-edge-with-rust.md

 to run WASM in V8.

 Wrangler can be used to create a new project and will set up the necessary structure and build configuration.
-Cloudflare also has the [`worker` crate](https://crates.io/crates/worker) which provides some handy concepts that make writing your Rust code easier.
+Cloudflare also wrote the [`worker` crate](https://crates.io/crates/worker) which provides some handy APIs that make writing your worker in Rust easier.

 ## Implementing the Mailer

 _The complete code of our website mailer is
 [available on GitHub](https://github.com/mainmatter/mainmatter-website-mailer)._

-The basic structure for a mailer service will look something like this:
+The basic structure for our mailer worker looks like this:

 ```rust
 use worker::{